Pippoosh/lang/README.md

 Run `cargo run -- --compile`, then run `./code`

+Windows only btw (sorry Linux and MacOS users)

 ## Examples ##
 There is one example and its in code.bs right now :(